Cave Creek, AZ 85331

 Nuclear Scintigraphy – The “bone scan” identifies bony inflammation of the entire skeleton (whole body) and is performed under sedation at our hospital.

-MRI – MRI will be available at CVMC early 2018 and is the best modality to assess soft tissues and bone issues not detected by x-rays of the feet; can also be useful for other difficult areas such as the proximal suspensory ligament.
+MRI – MRI is the best modality to assess soft tissues and bone issues not detected by x-rays of the feet.
+It can also be useful for other difficult areas such as the proximal suspensory ligament.

 *Available both at the barn by our ambulatory services and at our Cave Creek Hospital